SKAHP/One-Engi/holeman.md

 \[41\]

 that the candidate does not appear on the floor until after the nomination."
 In other words, he had gone in, he had made a speech and he was not sure that it would be proper for him now to become a candidate.
-Word went back to Sawyer, and at Sawyer's elbow there was supposedly a little guy named Ludwig Caminita; he's the guy that told me the story.
+Word went back to Sawyer, and at Sawyer's elbow there was supposedly a little guy named Ludwig Caminita; **he's the guy that told me the story.
 He's now dead.
-You see, all of my people are dead.
-Well, he said that Sawyer relays this message, "I'm not sure I should be a candidate," to Truman.
+You see, all of my people are dead**.ll, he said that Sawyer relays this message, "I'm not sure I should be a candidate," to Truman.
 Barkley asked for thirty minutes to think it over, you see.
 Truman sent word immediately back that if you don't know right now you want to be President of the United States, you're not the man for the job and I'll support Adlai.
 So he flew out and endorsed Adlai the next day.

 JOHNSON: I thought that Truman, even in '48, thought that Barkley was a little old.